howdyai/botkit/readme.md

+# Botkit Project

+Botkit

-# Botkit Next Major Release
+Next Major Release

 This branch is home to the next major release of Botkit, which is based on a complete rewrite of the library.